Trump's National Guard request for US-Mexico border draws response from surrounding states

 New Mexico

-New Mexico will begin with sending 80 troops to the border but 250 are expected to eventually serve, the Santa Fe New Mexican reported.
+New Mexico will begin by sending 80 troops to the border but 250 are expected to eventually serve, the Santa Fe New Mexican reported.

 “The safety of all New Mexicans is our first and foremost concern which is why our soldiers will participate in this operation,” Larry Behrens, a spokesman for Republican Gov. Susana Martinez, said in a statement, according to the newspaper.